About Archmere

 • Multicultural Open House

-In October 2021, Archmere held its first Multicultural Open House.
-This event was designed for multicultural students and families to learn more about Archmere and ask questions specific to their needs.
-Archmere students, alumni, and current parents all participated in a panel during the Multicultural Open House.
+Begun in October 2021, this event is designed for multicultural students and families to learn more about Archmere and ask questions specific to their needs.
+Prospective families that attend this event participate in a campus tour as well as discussions with alumni, parents, staff, and current students.

 • YW Leaders